 - Organic SEO.
 If you launch a book effectively, you will also create a standalone book website.
 All of the marketing that you do should lead people back to the book site, the same way we doing now in this guest blog post.
 Our book site already ranks highly on Google for “local lead generation books” and is quickly climbing for more competitive generic terms such as “local lead generation”.

 - Social Media Exposure.
 Book launches, by their very nature, create buzz.
 With careful and strategic coordination, you can dramatically amplify your social media exposure by leveraging your own network, as well as those that have supported your book.
 From tagging tweets and posts, to simply notifying business chambers and local media, you will find many venues and organizations that will be motivated to share your story on social media.

 - Conversion Optimization.
 If you are a regular consumer of John Jantsch’s content, you already know that creating great content in a way that draws ideal customers into your digital channel is a core Duct Tape Marketing principle.
 By promoting and offering an actual book on your website, you now have a killer conversion hook that will convert more first-time web visitors into loyal content consumers, and thus on the path towards conversion.

 The above list is really just the tip of the iceberg in terms of benefits.
 Perhaps one of my favorites is that this book has become my new business card.
 There is nothing like walking into a sales meeting and dropping a book on the table with credible endorsements.
 As a busy agency owner, I really have to be careful how I invest my most treasured asset: time.
 So when I tell you that book publishing has become a new cornerstone of my own inbound marketing strategy, I am not saying it lightly.
-Yet, I have already signed on for another book project and will publish my own book this fall titled: New SEO: Search Engine Optimization For Web Designers & Small Business Owners.
+Yet, I have already signed on for another book project and will publish my own book this fall titled: SEO for Growth.

 Trust me, if I can write a book, you can too.